cs394-w21/CareMatch/README.md

 We created an example of the database in the `databaseExample.json` file that can be imported into the database.
 This has a number of old user accounts, but it importantly contains the values associated with the ADLs (eg ADL names, questions, definitions, products, articles, etc).

 ## Build/Deploy
 In Terminal, navigate to the root of the project.
-Run expo build:web.
+Run `expo build:web`.
 This makes a directory with the compiled website.
 From there, you can run firebase deploy to deploy the site to Firebase manually.
 Alternatively, you could push to GitHub, and (if you added a secret Firebase token key) it will take care of the deployment with the configuration specified in the YAML file.

 ## Future Development/Known issues
-**Filling Out Questionnaire**
+#### Filling Out Questionnaire
 * Editing profile
-    * No feature in place for editing profiles **Contact a Nurse**
+    * No feature in place for editing profiles
+#### Contact a Nurse
 * Nurse contact
     * Calling feature is built but needs a number to call.
 There is no real nurse called Jane with the details specified.
-**User Accounts**
+#### User Accounts
 * Login/Registration
     * Users cannot log out.
     * There is some obsolete logic in the app related to guest accounts.